-In defining its goals for fiscal year 2021, the Supervisory Board focused on the international expansion of the Company by exploring the acquisition market.
-In order to consolidate the results from the B2DD Program, a further focus was consequently placed on the aspect of "Operational Excellence."
-The goals of "Operational Excellence" in fiscal year 2021 included improving the gearing ratio, generating measures and following up on B2DD, and further developing the annual report and the annual financial statement process.
+In defining its goals for fiscal year 2022, the Supervisory Board focused on the further development of the corporate strategy towards EUR 200 million in revenue, including an associated acquisition and financing strategy.
+In order to consolidate the results from the B2DD program, a further focus was consequently on the aspect of "operational excellence".
+The goals of "operational excellence" in fiscal year 2022 included: improvement of the gearing ratio, generation of measures and further pursuit of B2DD, and restructuring of Matzen & Timm GmbH.